PluralKit/PluralKit/README.md

 Running the bot requires Python (specifically version 3.6) and PostgreSQL.

 # Configuration
-Configuring the bot is done through environment variables.
+Configuring the bot is done through a configuration file.
+An example of the configuration format can be seen in [`pluralkit.conf.example`](https://github.com/xSke/PluralKit/blob/master/pluralkit.conf.example).

+The following keys are available:
-* TOKEN - the Discord bot token to connect with
+* `token`: the Discord bot token to connect with
-* CLIENT_ID - the Discord bot client ID
-* DATABASE_USER - the username to log into the database with
-* DATABASE_PASS - the password to log into the database with
-* DATABASE_NAME - the name of the database to use
-* DATABASE_HOST - the hostname of the PostgreSQL instance to connect to
-* DATABASE_PORT - the port of the PostgreSQL instance to connect to
+* `database_uri`: the URI of the database to connect to (format: `postgres://username:password@hostname:port/database_name`)
-* LOG_CHANNEL (optional) - a Discord channel ID the bot will post exception tracebacks in (make this private!)
+* `log_channel` (optional): a Discord channel ID the bot will post exception tracebacks in (make this private!)

+The environment variables `TOKEN` and `DATABASE_URI` will override the configuration file values when present.

 # Running